 - Acute care

 - Newborn care

-- Other admitted patient care.
+- other forms of admitted patient care used to supplement data.

 All episodes from all funding sources are included in the calculation of the cost weights.
 This approach is taken to ensure that the sample used for the development of national weighted activity unit (NWAU) is maximised and reflects the overall costs for the hospital.
 Only in-scope admitted acute episodes and associated relevant costs are included in the calculation of the NEP, as described in Section 7.